 You may also buy “streak freezes,” which allow you to continue your study and streak even if you skip a day.
 Apart from this, there’s not much more to do with your lingots.

 Duolingo Events, a dictionary, and a bank of the words you’ve learned so far may all be found under the More tab.
 The lexicon is also relatively simple.

-Although it’s suitable not to have to leave the site to search anything up, I never used it.
+Although it’s suitable not to leave the site to search for anything, I never used it.

 Duolingo has incorporated a leaderboard tool to provide a sense of friendly rivalry.
 If you have buddies who use the app, you may compete with them.
-This is how game-like Duolingo works.
+This is how the game Duolingo works.

 Pros and Cons of Duolingo Korean